unreal79/pic2wav/README.md

 # pic2wav - Spectrogram from picture
-Encode an image to sound (WAV file) and view it as a spectrogram while playng.
+Encode an image to sound (WAV file) and view it as a spectrogram in audio player.

 Source picture: